MJedr/2fa-microservice/README.md

 In real life scenario, I would prefer to generate token (possible with vonage api).

 * Deployment workflow:
-Depending on the container repository and business requirements, there should be a workflow that builds and pushes image to repository.
+Depending on the container repository and business requirements, there should be a workflow that builds and pushes image to the repository.

 * Improved phone validation:
 Depending on the business requirements, I would add a better validation.